UTSCC09/project-pacer/README.md

 * Non-trivial frontend: \
 Have the code windows movable/draggable, or have a color 3d frontend interface implemented with 3.js to intrigue children

+* Interaction with other hardwares \
+Hardwares(e.g. earphones) are utilized to allow real-time communications between multiple participants (in conjunction with WebRTC).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap